Terms of Reference

 2. The CCAO’s designated employees have been delegated the power to review unresolved complaints, reject complaints and make recommendations for resolution of complaints.

-3. The CCAO will report any threat to Scotiabank staff and/or Scotiabank property to the appropriate area within Scotiabank.
+3. The CCAO will report any threat to Scotiabank staff, Scotiabank property, or any third party including the complainant themselves to the appropriate area within Scotiabank, and to the relevant external authorities.

 Mandate: